Category Archives

 • I don’t know the guy = We have, in fact, vacationed together.

 I could go on.
-For days! (the Washington Post recently tallied the president’s lies and purposely misleading statements, since January 2017, at more than 20,000).
-But you get the point.
+For days!
+The Washington Post recently tallied the president’s lies and purposely misleading statements, since January 2017, at more than 20,000.
+You get the point.

 Read More

-Kiltie-Aversion & Conformity — from the Man Whom Clothes Never Made
+Golf Shoe History: Kilties & Conformity from the Man Whom Clothes Never Made

-My 40something dad, his kilties well and truly shorn, in the early 1980s
+My 40something dad, his kilties well and truly shorn, in the 1980s

-My father abided by few fashion trends and set even fewer, though here I’ll claim on his behalf one initiative to which he proved an early and canny adopter: He hated kilties.
-His aversion to those oddly fringed, seemingly vestigial, lace-obscuring flaps that for decades adorned all manner of golf shoes would prove well ahead of his time.
+[August 12, 2019] — Recalling my father, one should know that he abided by few fashion trends and set even fewer.
+However, on the 8th anniversary of his pasing, l will claim on his behalf one initiative to which he proved an early and canny adopter: He depised kilties.
+His aversion to those oddly fringed, seemingly vestigial, lace-obscuring flaps — which, for decades, adorned all manner of golf shoes — would prove well ahead of his time.
+For us, it’s a portal down the Golf Shoe History rabbit hole.

-“Is that what they’re called?”
-Nathan replied, before explaining that when one is tramping about the forest floor, these fringed swatches of leather prevent sticks, leaves, pine needles, mud and other bits of underbrush from lodging between one’s tongue and bootlaces.
+“Is that what they’re called?” he replied.
+He went on to explain that when one is tramping about the forest floor, these fringed swatches of leather prevent sticks, leaves, pine needles, mud and other bits of underbrush from lodging between one’s tongue and boot laces.

+Why did they become traditional?
 Mid-19th century links were hardly the manicured landscapes we know today.
 At best they were meadows, managed lightly (and largely) by herds of sheep.
 The centuries prior featured even more rugged/primitive golfing environments.
-In short, during these early, less formalized days, anything that kept the prominent undergrowth from mucking up your shoes and bootlaces made a world of sense for both golfers and their caddies.
+In short, as Nathan pointed out, during these early, less formalized days, anything that kept the prominent undergrowth from mucking up your shoes and bootlaces made a world of sense for golfers — and their caddies.
 So kilties did in fact, at one time (for quite a long time actually), serve a purpose.

 Read More